-Restaurant sales, which consist of revenue generated by Company-owned restaurants, decreased \$0.1 million for the fiscal quarter ended September 27, 2020 compared to the fiscal quarter ended September 29, 2019.
-The decrease was due to closure of all remaining Company-owned stores during fiscal
+Restaurant sales, which consist of revenue generated by Company-owned restaurants, decreased \$0.1 million to zero for the fiscal quarter ended December 27, 2020 compared to the fiscal quarter ended December 29, 2019.
+In the six month period ended December 27, 2020, restaurant sales decreased to zero from \$0.2 million in sales for the same period of the prior fiscal year.
+In both cases, the decreases were primarily due to closure of all remaining Company-owned stores during the third quarter of fiscal 2020.